Plush toys, jewelry, dance lessons — Broadway's side hustles

 “I just thought to myself, ‘Wouldn’t it be fun to bring Broadway to people who are sad because the season was just about to open?
 Let’s do something where they can participate and we can keep dancers employed,'” said Segal.

-Mackenzie Warren, a dancer and instructor, has turned to a different art form — offering prints of her lovely watercolor floral arrangements.
-She says it's another way to tell a story and bring light to people.
-But she also hits a heartbreaking note for theater lovers.

-“I’ve gotten to perform some dream shows, I've gotten to perform on Broadway.
-I’m so grateful and I hope that my career is not over in that area.
-But if it is, I can look back with gratitude and say, 'OK, well, what’s the next adventure?
-How can I adapt?'”

 The pandemic has both revealed the creativity of the Broadway community and its fragility.
-Micallef, the plush toy maker, immediately donated masks for frontline workers when the virus struck.
-But now her side hustle is barely enough to keep her in yarn.
+Micallef, the plush toy maker, says her side hustle is barely enough to keep her in yarn.
 She still has faith.

 Mark Kennedy is at http://twitter.com/KennedyTwits